joey-dot-cloud/ipv4-to-ipv6-proxies/README.md

 # IPv4-to-IPv6 proxies with 3proxy

 This repository contains a Bash script (`script.sh`) that:
-- Generates a specified number of random IPv6 /128 addresses within your server’s on-link IPv6 subnet.
+- Generates a specified number of random IPv6 /128 addresses within your server's on-link IPv6 subnet.
 - Assigns those IPv6 addresses to a selected network interface.
 - Builds a 3proxy config that exposes multiple listeners on IPv4 (one port per IPv6) and egresses traffic via the corresponding IPv6 address.
 - Optionally installs and manages a systemd service for 3proxy.